V/Line N class: Features

 N class locomotives have a locally designed frame and body, fitted with imported Electro-Motive Division technology in the prime mover, generator and control unit, along with locally produced components such as the bogie frames, constructed by Bradken.
 The class was the first in the world to use the EMD D43 traction motor, similar to, but smaller than, that used in the C and G classes.
 Head end power is provided by a separate engine unit in a special compartment located at the number 1 end of the locomotive, behind the electrical cabinet.
 The 240 kW generator provides 415 V 3-phase AC power for train lighting, air conditioning and other carriage requirements.

 Fitted with 6,800-litre fuel tanks, the class were capable of running from Melbourne to Adelaide without refuelling.
 Electrical and electronic components were modular, to minimise delays after failures, and a reactive muffler system reduced the exhaust noise level.
 While most of the locomotives have only been used on broad gauge, three were converted to by exchanging the wheelsets and repositioning the braking equipment.

 The narrow car body provided for a catwalk along each side, between the cabs, with fold-back body panels for maintenance access.
 The cab is similar to that of the G class locomotives, with an anti-climber beam to prevent upward movement should a collision occur.
 Twin high-impact windscreens were provided, with dual blade wipers.
 Each cab had room for a two-person crew, as well as an instructor if required.
 Air conditioning was provided, as well as an air-operated retention toilet at one end, accessible from the catwalk.

-The locos were initially provided with automatic staff exchange equipment, but that was removed in the 1990s, after the use of the electric staff ended, although the space remains in the cab side.
+The locos were initially provided with automatic staff exchange equipment which did not work correctly; trials were performed on 16 February 1987 with N470 at Mangalore and Avenel to rectify this.
+The equipment was removed in the 1990s, after the use of the electric staff ended, although the space remains in the cab side.

 The car body design was the basis of one-off locomotive, GML10, built by Clyde Engineering in 1990 for the Goldsworthy railway.